Maryland Route 108: History

 The highway from Olney to Columbia was proposed as one of the original state highways by the Maryland State Roads Commission in 1909.
 The portion east of Clarksville was once part of a turnpike called the Ellicott City and Clarksville Turnpike; the portion of the turnpike from Ellicott City through Columbia to Cedar Lane at Elioak was resurfaced with macadam in 1914.
 Two portions of Clarksville Pike, from Snell's Bridge across the Patuxent River to Highland and a section north of Clarksville, were completed as 15 ft concrete roads in 1918.
 The gaps between Highland and Clarksville and at the Middle Patuxent River between Clarksville and Elioak were under construction as concrete roads in 1919 and finished by 1921.
 Three segments of macadam road were constructed along Clarksville Pike from Olney through Sandy Spring and Ashton to Snell's Bridge between 1916 and 1919.
 Clarksville Pike was widened with a pair of 3 ft concrete shoulders from Columbia to Elioak by 1927.
 The remainder of the highway to Olney was widened to a minimum width of 20 ft by 1930.
 MD 108's modern bridge across the Patuxent River was built in 1934, replacing Snell's Bridge.

 MD 531 was constructed as a macadam road from Waterloo to Jonestown in 1932.
 MD 175 was relocated, widened, and resurfaced along old MD 531 from Waterloo to Jonestown in 1954.
 Old Annapolis Road from Columbia to Jonestown was brought into the state highway system as MD 539 in 1956.
 The new Columbia Pike from Columbia south to White Oak was complete in 1958 but did not become part of US 29 until 1960.
 Old US 29 from White Oak to Ashton was renumbered MD 650; MD 108 was extended east along old US 29 from Ashton to Columbia and along MD 539 to MD 175 at Jonestown.
 MD 175 was relocated to its and MD 108's present divided highway west of I-95 in 1969 in conjunction with the construction of the I-95–MD 175 interchange between then and 1971.
 When MD 175 was relocated to its present alignment through Columbia in 1977, MD 108 was extended along old MD 175 to its present eastern terminus.
 MD 108 was expanded to a four-lane divided highway on either side of US 29 in conjunction with the construction of the interchange in 1987 and 1988.
 The state highway was expanded to a four-lane divided highway through Olney in 1994.
 MD 108's interchange with MD 32 was built in 1996.
+MD 108 was later widened at its intersection at Centennial Lane and Beaverbrook Road from the middle of 2021 to early 2023.